dtorresf/ansible-backup-s3/README.md

 Requirements
 ------------

-You just need your ansible installation nothing more.
+You just need your ansible installation.

 Role Variables
 --------------